 The Tie between Workforce Safety and Patient Safety

-Health care is populated by workers who are self-sacrificers, noted Darryl Jordan, vice president of risk management for Seton Healthcare Family.
+Health care is populated by workers who are self-sacrificers, noted Darryl Jordan, vice president of risk management for Ascension Seton.

 “Health care workers are trained to protect patients from harm and tend to overlook their own safety,” Jordan said.
 “Worker safety programs have long been overshadowed by patient safety programs.
 It’s not easy to change the culture, but improved worker safety also means improved patient safety.”